hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 fork increases number as the of validators increases.

 For IBFT 2.0, the time to add new blocks increases as the number of validators increases.

-*[Byzantine fault tolerant]: The ability to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.